AlexTicovschi/100-days-of-code/log.md

 ### Day 5: January 5, 2017
 ##### [JAVA, ANDROID] Parcelable interface and Runtime permissions

-**Today's Progress**: Studying Parcelable interface and Runtime permissions.
+**Today's Progress**: Studying Parcelable interface and Runtime permissions: how to make phone calls and allow access